-If you have WebMD, between 9% and 20% of Americans have dental anxiety that prevents them from getting the dental care they need.or anxiety, you’re not alone.
-According to
+If you haveor anxiety, you’re not alone.
+According to , between 9% and 20% of Americans have dental anxiety that prevents them from getting the dental care they need.

 It’s not uncommon for people with dental anxiety to avoid going to the dentist for years unless they are in considerable pain from tooth decay and gum disease.
 If you have dental anxiety, the Grandville dentists at Sarah Palmer DDS can help you work through your fear so that you can maintain a beautiful healthy smile.